 The Armed Forces Compensation Scheme is designed to provide a Lawyer-free process, and charitable organisations such as the Royal British Legion (in particular) will generally provide free advice to personnel in connection with a claim under the scheme.

-It is always advisable to investigate the possibility of making a claim under the scheme, in addition to making a civil claim for personal injury if you qualify.
+It's always advisable to investigate the possibility of making a claim under the Armed Forces Compensation Scheme (AFCS), in addition to making a civil claim for personal injury if you qualify.
 In many of our cases, we can assist with AFCS claims, and AFCS Appeals, by providing medical reports, and other evidence, which is obtained in the process of the civil claim.

 In cases where awards are made under the AFCS scheme, and in a civil personal injury claim, the MOD may be entitled to offset the amounts awarded in the AFCS claim from the successful civil personal injury claim.
 We will obviously advise on any offset if it potentially applies, before settlement of your personal injury claim.